tinker495/JAxtar/README.md

 ## Result

 We can find the optimal path using a jittable, batched A\* search as shown below.
 This is not a super blazingly fast result, but it can be well integrated with heuristics using neural networks.
-The tests below were performed on a single Nvidia A100 40GB & RTX4080 SUPER GPU.
+The speed benchmarks below were measured on an Nvidia A100 40GB GPU.
+Correct operation was verified on an RTX4080 SUPER GPU, though performance was not formally measured.

 ### Test Run